George Proctor, Chair

 The degree, Bachelor of Architecture, is offered in a five-year curriculum, which focuses on the design laboratory.
-The design studio sequence consists of three segments: 1) A three-year basic core; 2) a technology-intensive topic studio and an urban design studio taken in fourth year, and two quarters of topic studios taken jointly by fourth- and fifth-year students; and 3) a culminating senior project taken over two quarters.
+The design studio sequence consists of three segments: 1) A three-year basic core; 2) a technology-intensive topic studio taken in spring of fourth year, and two semesters of topic studios taken jointly by fourth- and fifth-year students; and 3) a culminating senior project taken over two semesters.

 The degree, Master of Architecture, is offered in a three-year curriculum.
 For additional information regarding the graduate program, refer to the Graduate Studies section of this catalog.

 The majority of course work within the Department of Architecture is open only to those students who have been admitted to the Department and are designated Architecture majors.
 Three Architecture history/theory courses are also listed as GE courses satisfying Areas C1, C2, and C3; these courses are open to students in other majors.
 Additionally, the Department is responsible for ARC 1010 GE Area E, which is also open to students in other majors.

 All work produced may be collected and used for the promotion of the department and its programs.
 Students will always be credited.
 Students may post their school work elsewhere if they credit the degree program, course, and responsible faculty.

 All undergraduate and graduate students entering College of Environmental Design programs are required to purchase a computer that meets departmental specifications.
 All applicants are invited to check with the department office or go to the department’s website to obtain these specifications.
 Financial aid assistance for this computer purchase is available to students qualifying for Federal Student Aid (requested via the FAFSA application).
 Please contact the University’s Office of Financial Aid (909-869-3700) for additional information.